swimlane/DocSPA/src/docs/quickstart.md

 ## Customization

-This DocSPA instance can be modified change configuaation to teh various DocSPA modules.
+This DocSPA instance can be modified change configuration to teh various DocSPA modules.
 See [module](modules) for details on each module and configuration options.

 ## Writing Content